f1-assessment/F1-World-champion/BackEnd/LAP_DATA_ENDPOINTS.md

 # Lap Data API Endpoints

-This document describes the new lap data endpoints added to the F1 World Champion backend API.
+This document describes the lap data endpoints added to the F1 World Champion backend API.

 ## External API Integration

-The backend now integrates with the following external API endpoint for lap data:
+The backend integrates with the following external API endpoint for lap data:
 ```
 https://api.jolpi.ca/ergast/f1/{year}/{round}/laps
 ```

-## Backend Endpoints
+## Backend API Endpoints

 ### 1. Get All Lap Data for a Race